ADHD Linked to the Western Diet

 Those children who ate a Western diet were more than twice as likely to have ADHD, or 2.21 times more likely.

-The “Western” diet was associated with higher intake of red meats, fried foods, fast foods, sweets and processed foods.
-The “healthy” diet pattern was associated with a diet high in whole grains, fresh fruit, vegetables and fish.
+For the purpose of this study, the “Western pattern” diet was associated with higher intake of red meats, fried foods, fast foods, sweets and processed foods.
+The “healthy pattern” diet was associated with a diet high in whole grains, fresh fruit, vegetables and fish.

 The ADHD group also were more likely to eat certain foods.
 “When we looked at specific foods, having an ADHD diagnosis was associated with a diet high in takeaway foods, processed meats, red meat, high fat dairy products and confectionary,” Dr Oddy said.